NavigationContentFooter

 Yes, they can communicate with each other using their public IPs.

 Currently, additional routed IPv6 addresses do not autoconfigure on CentOS 7, 8, 9, Alma 8, 9, Rocky 8, 9 after migration.
-Additionally, both additional routed IPv4 and IPv6 addresses are not autoconfigured post-migration on Ubuntu 20.04 focal.
+Additional routed IPv4 and IPv6 addresses are not autoconfigured post-migration on Ubuntu 20.04 Focal.
 However, the primary IPv6 continues to be configured via SLAAC.
 These limitations are currently being addressed.
+For detailed migration steps, refer to our migration guide.
+If you encounter connectivity issues with Ubuntu Focal Instances having multiple public IPs, consult our troubleshooting guide.